subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ p_i = {e^{-\beta f(x_i)}\over{\sum_i e^{-\beta f(x_i)}}}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (3) $$

-The denominator in this equation is a famous quantity in statistical mechanics called the partition function, and is denoted by $Z$ while the distribution itself is called the Boltzmann distribution.
+The denominator in this equation is a famous quantity in statistical mechanics called the partition function, and is denoted by $Z$ while the distribution itself is the Boltzmann distribution.
-The number $\beta$ is a constant that can be determined by substituting (3) into equation (1) and is given by solving the equation
+The number $\beta$ is a constant that can be determined by substituting (3) back into equation (1) and is obtained by solving the equation

 $$ f_{av} = -{\partial\log Z\over\partial\beta} \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (4) $$